dgehringer/sqsgenerator/docs/source/api_reference.rst

     .. attribute:: systematic

-        Will cause sqsgenrator to systematically sample the configurational space.
+        Will cause sqsgenerator to systematically sample the configurational space.
 This setting is recommended only for relatively "*small*" structures.
 We strongly encourage you to use:

             .. highlight:: bash